There are many yarns crafters recommend for potholders.

 It won’t melt even when the hottest pots and pans are placed on top.
 It’s easy to clean and absorbent without losing its shape because it’s inelastic.

-The number one recommendation is Kitchen Cotton Yarn.
-The qualities of this yarn mean it’s exceptionally functional for in a kitchen.
+The number one recommendation is 24/7® Cotton Yarn from Lion Brand.
+The qualities of this yarn mean it’s exceptionally functional in a kitchen.

 This type of yarn has many things going for it.